petersulyok/diskinfo/DEVELOPMENT.md

 NOTE: The distribution package will be built and published to PyPI automatically when a new github release created!

-For local development this package can be installed locally:
+During the development this package can be installed locally:

     pip install -e .